donaldrich80/modular-gitlab-ci/docs/index.md

 # Modular GitLab-CI

+## About

-Customizable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines
+Customizable, stackable templates for a variety of functions specifically built for use in GitLab-CI pipelines.

 ## Benefits